marcodpt/vue-tree-nav/README.md

  - More usage examples and better home page
  - Add support to most browsers and devices

-What is outside of the scope of this project
+What is outside of the scope of this project:
  - Use any css framework!
 Althought we want themes compatible!